A Solution (Cave) for the Homeless

 April 1, 2010

-Over the years of writing this blog thus far, I’ve complained more than once about all the so-called “caves” around Connecticut that are not caves at all, but merely overhanging cliffs on hillsides.
+Over the years of writing this website, I’ve complained more than once about all the so-called “caves” around Connecticut that are not caves at all, but merely overhanging cliffs on hillsides.
 There are many of them, and many have rather interesting histories (See List here), but they aren’t caves – and that’s always bothered me.

 So imagine my excitement at exploring an honest to goodness real cave in Connecticut!
 While there is some debate over how many true caves are in the state, I’m secure in saying Squaw Cave (and the few other tiny caves near it) in Bolton is a real cave.
 The only other one (and the best in Connecticut) is Tory’s Cave in New Milford.
 Oh yeah, I’ll be spelunking there someday.)